FIRE movement: Examples

 This framework is used within the FIRE community to highlight how higher savings rates can reduce the time needed to reach financial independence.
 Based on this reasoning, advocates often aim for savings rates of 50% or more of income.
 At a 75% savings rate, ignoring investment growth, it would take fewer than 10 years to accumulate 25 times annual living expenses.
 This savings rate is sometimes associated with the 4% rule for sustainable withdrawals.

 Some commentators caution that investment returns, inflation, taxes, and lifestyle changes make actual timelines more variable.
+Online FIRE calculators allow individuals to model these projections with additional variables such as investment returns, inflation, and current portfolio size.

 Subcategories

 Commentators and participants in the FIRE movement have described several commonly discussed variations: